cerdem12/MOBILE/README.md

 # MOBILE
 Multi-Omics Binary Integration via Lasso Ensembles (MOBILE)

 The MOBILE pipeline produces ligand-specific association networks.
 It integrates multi-omics datasets in a data-driven, biologically-structured manner.
-The gene-level, ligand-specific association networks are used to nominate differentially enriched pathways.
-The MOBILE pipeline is also broadly applicable to find condition specific networks using multi-omics datasets.
+The gene-level association networks are used to nominate differentially enriched pathways.
+This pipeline is also broadly applicable to find condition specific networks using multi-omics datasets.
 More info can be found [here](https://www.birtwistlelab.com/).

 ## Dependencies